• Books

 photo courtesy Philip Greenspun

-This pic is taken from the other side, the Asian.
-A lot of passenger vessels are visiting Istanbul during the whole year.
+This pic is taken from the the Asian side.
+A lot of cruising vessels are visiting Istanbul during the whole year.
 This is an all season city.
-The next pic is of my favorite neighborhood, named Beyoğlu.
+This one is of my favorite neighborhood, named Beyoğlu.

 Beyoglu, over the Golden Horn